TheOtherRolesAU/TheOtherRoles/README.md

 Depending on the options, the Guesser can't guess the shielded player and depending on the Medic options the Medic/shielded player might be notified (no one will die, independently of what the Guesser guessed).\
 \
 **NOTE:**
-- The vote of a shot player, won't be counted
+- If a player gets shot, you'll get back your votes
 - You can't guess the role **Nice Mini** for obvious reasons
 - You can't guess the role **Lover**, you'll have to guess the primary role of one of the Lovers, to kill both of them
 - Jester wins won't be triggered, if the Guesser shoots the Jester before the Jester gets voted out